-Emergency of translations in China
+Emergency of Translations in China

 In order for people who speak different languages to "communicate with each other, to exchange ideas, and to achieve mutual understanding" (Stalin), they must use translation as a means of intermediation.
 China is a large, multi-ethnic country that is constantly integrating, and for a long time, translation has been essential for interactions between various ethnic groups internally and with various countries externally.
-Because of the circumstances in which China's early history was situated, the immediate neighbors of Chinese culture did not have their own scripts for a long time, so translation activities were not widespread in China until the introduction of Buddhism.
+Because of the circumstances in which China's early history was situated, many of the immediate neighbors of Chinese culture did not have their own scripts for a long time (we know e.g. that the Yi script dates back to around 2500 BCE even before the Hanzi, see Holenstein 2019, and the Mongolian and Khitan scripts were old too and partially still employed by the Manchu in Qing Dynasty), so translation activities were not widespread in China until the introduction of Buddhism.
+However, interpretation activities were numerous.

 In primitive societies, there are no reliable records, and the available historical sources for the Xia and Shang Dynasties, where there is some documentation, are too brief to be able to speculate on the translation activities of the time.
 By the Zhou Dynasty, there were many foreign tribes living within its borders.
 They were different from the Chinese in terms of food, clothing, currency and language.
 In order to interact with so many foreigners, the Chinese naturally had to resort to translation.
 Thus the origin of translation in China can be traced back to the Zhou Dynasty.